 His mother and father had a happy marriage.
 His father, an educated inventor created many successful inventions and was important in the development of the automobile industry.
 However, his most remarkable invention was also his worst.
 The ‘Whirlwind of Death’ circus ride came to an end with a fatal accident.
 Joseph’s mother had a very different upbringing being illegitimate and unable to read or write.

 Early Life & Career

-Ravel had his first piano lessons at the age of seven and started studying harmony, composition and counterpoint at the age of twelve.
+Ravel had his first piano lessons at the age of seven and started studying harmony, composition, and counterpoint at the age of twelve.
 In 1889 he went to the Paris Conservatoire.
 He inherited his mother’s trait as a free-thinker which no doubt attributed to his expulsion.
 However, he was readmitted in 1897, when he began to study composition under Gabriel Fauré.
 Fauré became Ravel’s mentor.
-During his time there Ravel composed some of his famous works including Pavanne for a Dead Princess, Sonatine for piano and the String Quartet.
+During his time there Ravel composed some of his famous works including Pavanne for a Dead Princess, Sonatine for piano, and the String Quartet.
 He made numerous failed attempts to win the Prix de Rome (some of which may have been of his own doing…).
-However, his final failed attempt did cause a bit of a stir leading to the resignation of the director whose replacement Gabriel Fauré was given the job of a radical reorganisation.
+However, his final failed attempt did cause a bit of a stir, leading to the resignation of the director whose replacement Gabriel Fauré was given the job of radically reorganising the process.

 Ravel was an admirer of the compositions emerging from Russia.
 His father introduced him to Eric Satie whose unique style appealed to Ravel.

 He was unsuccessful in his attempt to join the French Air Force in 1914 and had to wait to enlist.
 During this time he composed Trois Chansons, to influence those who might assist him in getting enlisted.
 At the age of forty, he finally joined the military as a truck driver often moving munition on the front line.
 However, he was discharged in 1917.